By A.J. Drenth

 The fact that NTPs utilize the same extraverted functions—Extraverted Intuition (Ne) and Extraverted Feeling (Fe)—can make it particularly tricky to distinguish them from without, as both types tend to be inquisitive, congenial, intellectual, and quick-witted.
 Granted, if an INTP is quite introverted or an ENTP patently extraverted, type differentiation will prove less taxing, despite their functional similarities.

 Understanding the respective ordering of NTPs’ functions is also of considerable importance, allowing us to anticipate key differences in their presentation.
-Namely, because ENTPs’ dominant function is Ne rather than Ti, they are apt to:
+Namely, because ENTPs’ dominant function is Ne rather than Ti, they tend to exhibit the following characteristics:

-Guided and directed by Introverted Thinking (Ti), INTPs are inclined to:
+Guided and directed by Introverted Thinking (Ti), INTPs are inclined toward the following:

 It is worth noting that these distinctions largely involve differences of degree rather than kind, which seems appropriate in light of functional redundancy of these two types.
 Personal experience with INTP vs. ENTP types is thus invaluable for developing a sense of their respective presentations and proclivities.